Editorial Policy

 Opportunities can change quickly.
 When possible, we update posts to reflect:

-We may add a “Last updated” line in posts.
-However, always verify directly with the official employer/portal before applying.
+We may add a “Last updated” line to posts.
+Even so, readers should always verify directly with the official employer or portal before applying.

 5) Corrections policy

-If we publish something incorrect (e.g., a broken link, wrong date, missing requirement), we aim to correct it as soon as possible.
+If we publish something incorrect, such as a broken link, wrong date, or missing requirement, we aim to correct it as soon as possible.

 How we handle corrections: